ShareKM/KMAP-M/README.md

 ## Note

-This package is provided "as is", without warranty.
+This open-source package is provided "as is", without warranty.
 Our team is still iterating many functions in this package.

 ## Licensing